inespisca/aces/README.md

+Notice: right now the page doesn't look pretty because I've inserted features that are meant for different pages in the same page.
+I'm doing functionality first and looks second.
+Functionality is doing well, which means I'll now work in making this look a bit better.

 ## Aces

 A React only app based in an app shown in the Japanese anime *Future Card Buddyfight Ace*, where Buddyfight (a card game) players can select who to challenge next for a fight.
 Below is how the app looks like in the animation.